peteroupc/classic-wallpaper/README.md

 5. One way to generate a wallpaper image is by blending a solid color (or another tileable wallpaper) with a tileable image consisting of only transparent pixels and semitransparent and opaque black pixels (such as a masonry pattern).

-6. **Stochastic Tiling:** Wang tiles are a finite set of tiles (here, wallpaper images) that can cover an arbitrary grid without seams.
+6. **Stochastic tiling:** Wang tiles are a finite set of tiles (here, wallpaper images) that can cover an arbitrary grid without seams.
 One example is the [set of 16 tiles](https://web.archive.org/web/20150612010851/http://www.cr31.co.uk/stagecast/wang/intro.html) whose edges have two variations each: two upper-edge, two lower-edge, two left-edge, and two right-edge variations.

     - A randomized tiling, or _stochastic tiling_, can be generated from this tile set by repeatedly selecting a grid position and choosing a random tile that can go in that position without introducing seams, until the whole grid is covered.
-    - Another kind of stochastic tiling occurs with placing a randomly chosen version of a wallpaper image at each grid position, where each version has the same size and the same edges as each other version but can otherwise vary.[^8]
+    - Another kind of stochastic tiling occurs with placing a randomly chosen version of a wallpaper image at each grid position, where each version has the same dimensions and the same edges as each other version but can otherwise vary.[^8]

     Both kinds of stochastic tiling can be combined.
 [See example](https://web.archive.org/web/20160220062702/http://www.cr31.co.uk/stagecast/wang/2edge.html).[^9]